Seollal: Celebrating Korean New Year

 Since Seollal is largely a family holiday, celebrating it abroad is fairly easy.
 However, Koreans living in countries that don’t widely celebrate the Lunar New Year may not have the day off.

-Attend a traditional celebration
+Attend a Traditional Celebration

 That said, finding Korean New Year events to attend is still possible.
 For example, many universities with Korean students or a Korean studies department may host a Seollal party with traditional foods and activities.